Kenbridge-tech/Internal_Security_Audit/README.md

 # 🧸 Botium Toys: Internal Security Audit

 ## **Description:**
-This project is part of my **Google Cybersecurity Professional Certificate** coursework.
-The scenario involves **conducting an internal IT security audit** for a fictional U.S. toy company called **Botium Toys**.
+As part of my **Google Cybersecurity Professional Certificate**, I worked on a simulated case study where I stepped into the role of an internal IT auditor for a fictional U.S. toy company, **Botium Toys**.

 The audit was based on the **NIST Cybersecurity Framework (CSF)**, and my role was to:
 - Review the company’s **scope, assets, and risk assessment**.